-The Maryland Department of Natural Resources (MDNR) is proposing conducting a project to acquire old oyster shell at Man-O-War shoals in the upper Chesapeake Bay and assess the impacts of this proposed project.
-The purpose of this project is to acquire oyster shell that can be used in several ways to restore oyster populations and oyster fisheries in the Bay.
-Shell may be used to improve existing oyster bars to enhance natural recruitment, to provide a foundation for hatchery-spawned seed oysters deployed to encourage reestablishment of an abundant and self-sustaining oyster population, to provide substrate for leased bottom in support of aquaculture, and to provide substrate needed to sustain oyster fisheries in Maryland.
-All of these efforts are components of recommendations of the Chesapeake Bay Program's 2000 Agreement, the Maryland Oyster Advisory Commission, the 2005 Oyster Management Plan, President Obama's 2009 executive order to restore and protect Chesapeake Bay, Maryland's 2010 oyster restoration and aquaculture development plan, and the 2014 Chesapeake Bay Watershed Agreement and are necessary to implement the preferred alternative specified in the Final Programmatic Environmental Impact Statement for Oyster Restoration in Chesapeake Bay Including the Use of a Native and/or Nonnative Oyster (USACE et al. 2009).
+The Maryland Department of Natural Resources (MDNR) is proposing conducting a project to hydraulically dredge buried oyster shell at Man-O-War shoal in the upper Chesapeake Bay (Figure 1) and assess the impacts of this proposed project.

+Project Purpose - The purpose of this project is to dredge buried oyster shell that can be used in several ways to enhance oyster populations and oyster fisheries in the Bay.
+Shell may be used to improve existing oyster bars to enhance natural recruitment, to provide a foundation for hatchery-spawned seed oysters deployed to encourage reestablishment of an abundant and selfsustaining oyster population, to provide substrate for leased bottom in support of aquaculture, and to provide substrate needed to sustain the oyster fishery in Maryland.
+All of these efforts are components of recommendations of the Chesapeake Bay Program's 2000 Agreement, the Maryland Oyster Advisory Commission, the 2005 Oyster Management Plan, President Obama's 2009 Executive Order to restore and protect Chesapeake Bay, Maryland's 2010 Oyster Restoration and Aquaculture Development Plan, and the 2014 Chesapeake Bay Watershed Agreement and are necessary to implement the preferred alternative specified in the Final Programmatic Environmental Impact Statement for Oyster Restoration in Chesapeake Bay Including the Use of a Native and/or Nonnative Oyster (USACE et al. 2009).
 Furthermore, Executive Order 13508 Strategy for Protecting and Restoring the Chesapeake Bay Watershed established a goal of restoring oyster populations in 20 tributaries of Chesapeake Bay by 2025.
-The new draft 2014 Chesapeake Bay Agreement is considering a goal of 10 tributaries (5 in Maryland and 5 in Virginia).
+The 2014 Chesapeake Bay Agreement established a goal to restore oysters in 10 tributaries (5 in Maryland and 5 in Virginia).
 The State of Maryland, National Oceanic and Atmospheric Administration (NOAA), U.S. Army Corps of Engineers (USACE) and academic scientists from University of Maryland Center for Environmental Sciences and Virginia Institute of Marine Sciences are all committed to achieving these goals.

-A 1988 Maryland Geological Survey (MGS) study of the Man-O-War shoal (Figure 1) indicated that the shoal comprises between 86 million and 103 million bushels of oyster shell in a 456 acre area (J. Halka, MGS, pers. comm.; Cuthbertson 1988).
+Dredging Volumes - A 1988 Maryland Geological Survey (MGS) study of Man-O-War shoal indicated that the shoal contains an estimated 86 million to 103 million bushels of oyster shell in a 456 acre survey area (J. Halka, MGS, pers. comm.; Cuthbertson 1988).
 MDNR intends ultimately to remove approximately 30% of the available shell (about 30 million bushels) to use primarily to restore oyster habitat and oyster populations.
-In response to stakeholders' concerns about the potential ecological effects of a shell-dredging project of this magnitude, MDNR is requesting an initial five-year permit to dredge 5 million bushels of shell as part of a comprehensive monitoring project to assess the ecological consequences of removing shell from the shoal.
+In response to stakeholders' concerns about the potential ecological effects of a shell-dredging project of this magnitude, MDNR is requesting an initial five-year permit to dredge 5 million bushels of shell (~300,000 cubic yards) as part of a comprehensive monitoring project to assess the ecological consequences of removing shell from the shoal.